Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The single host level: duality and scaling limits

-where the subscripts in the expectations indicate the initial values of the corresponding processes and we use the convention $z^\partial\coloneqq 0$. \end{theorem} \begin{proof} The result is trivially true for $n=0$.
-As mentioned in the proof of Proposition \ref{momdi}, in the discrete time setting, it is sufficient to prove the result for $n=1$.
+Now we have all the ingredients to prove Theorem \ref{th:moment_duality_II}. \begin{proof}[Proof of Theorem \ref{th:moment_duality_II}] The result is clearly true for $n=0$.
+In the discrete time setting, proving the inductive step, is equivalent to proving the result for $n=1$.
 By construction, we have

-Using the definition of $\pf$ yields
+Using the definition of $\pf^{\downarrow}$ yields

 with

 Hence,

 with